Impressions of a Name Tag; Miss Manners

 Miss Manners gave the following answer:

-Miss Manners: A name tag doesn’t invite personal questions: Server’s name tag is not an invitation for friendship
+Miss Manners: A name tag does not invite personal questions.
+A server’s name tag is not an invitation for friendship.

 2 thoughts on “Impressions of a Name Tag; Miss Manners”